 A Tenerife village with a dramatic location: Masca

-Below is a deep ravine, Barranco de Masca that descends down to the ocean.
+Below the village is the deep ravine of Barranco de Masca that leads down to the ocean.
 When in Masca, the Barranco is a perfect place to hike.
 If you’re fit, you can walk to the ocean shore and back in a day.
-If not, the village is a place to visit in itself.
+If not, the village is a place to see in itself.

-Masca requires a short side trip, the road turns off at Santiago del Teide and winds up and then down the other side.
-The scenery is dramatic and so is the narrow winding road.
+When driving around Tenerife Masca needs a short side trip.
+The Masca road turns off at Santiago del Teide and winds up the mountain and down the other side.
+The Masca road scenery is dramatic and so is the winding road.

-If you plan to hike or stay any longer in the village than just stop, it might be a good idea to make a separate trip to Masca.
+If you plan to hike or stay any longer in the village, it might be a good idea to make a separate trip to Masca.
 It’s not a long way to drive from the south coast resorts.

 Building style in Masca looks very different from what it is on the coast.
-Most Masca houses look like this white-washed village church:
+Most Masca houses have the same look as this white-washed village church: